EthanPerello/npc-forge/docs/how-to-use.md

 • Modify all character attributes
 • Add or remove quests, dialogue lines, and items
-• Regenerate specific character elements
+• Regenerate specific character elements with enhanced visual feedback (NEW in v0.22.0)
 • Upload, regenerate, or edit portraits with text prompts
 • Generate and manage additional character traits
 • Choose different AI models for regeneration